-Step 4: Invest in your favourite gold fund from amongst the hand-picked mutual funds
+Step 4: Invest in your most preferred gold fund amongst the hand-picked ones

 While selecting a fund, you need to analyse the fund from different angles.
 There are various quantitative and qualitative parameters, which can be used to arrive at the best gold funds as per your requirements.
 Additionally, it would be best if you keep your financial goals, risk appetite and investment horizon in mind.

-The following table represents the top five gold funds in India based on the past one-year returns.
-Investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
+The following table shows the top five gold funds in India based on the past three year returns.
+You can choose the funds based on different investment horizons like five or ten years returns.
 You may include other criteria like financial ratios as well.

 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.